kilpkonn/msc-thesis/main.typ

     table.header[*Algorithm*][*Holes filled*][*Syntactic matches*][*Terms per hole*][*Avg time*],
 [v1, $"depth"=1$], [26%], [4%], [5.8], [4900ms],
 [v2, $"depth"=3$], [46%], [6%], [17.2], [90ms],
-[v3, $"depth"=2$], [75%], [10%], [20.0], [72ms],
+[v3, $"depth"=2$], [75%], [11%], [20.0], [49ms],
-[v3, $"depth"=3$], [76%], [10%], [21.5], [111ms],
+[v3, $"depth"=3$], [76%], [11%], [21.5], [79ms],
   ),
   caption: [
     Comparioson of algorithm iterations.
     V1 is performs the worst in every metric, especially execution time.
-    V2 is runs slightly faster than V3 at depth 3, but fills significatly less holes.
+    V2 is runs slightly slower than V3 at depth 3, but fills significatly less holes.
-    V3 with depth 2 outperforms V2 with depth 3 by filling more holes in less time.
+    V3 with depth 2 outperforms V2 with depth 3 by filling more holes in half the time.
   ]
 ) <tbl-versions-comparison>

 In addition to average time of the algorithm we care that the latency for the response is sufficiently low.
 We choose 100ms as a latency threshold which is a reccommended latency threshold for web applications by @usability-engineering.
-According to @typing-latency, mean latency of writing digraphs while programming is around 170ms we believe that the latency of 100ms is also suffucient for IDE.
+According to @typing-latency, mean latency of writing digraphs while programming is around 170ms.
+Becauses of that we believe that the latency of 100ms is also suffucient for IDE.
 We will use our algorithm with depth of 2 as this seems to be the optimal depth for autocompletion.

-We found that 88% holes can be filled faster than is 100ms.
+We found that 86% holes can be filled faster than is 100ms.
 We believe that this is a sufficiently good result as most this shows that most of the times the algorithm is fast enough.
 In 8 of the categories, all holes could be filled in 100ms.
 The main issues arose in categories "hardware-support" and "external-ffi-bindings" in which only 6% and 16% of the holes could be filled withing 100ms threshold.